Looking for a way to enjoy the backcountry or the campground while still maintaining a connection with your partner?

 I’m going to walk with you through some of the deciding factors you need to consider when buying a 2 person sleeping bag.
 I’ve spent hundreds of nights on the trail guiding people through the wilderness.

 You’ll learn what’s good in double sleeping bags and what to avoid.
-I’m also going to suggest and review a handful of top rated double sleeping bags you can choose from!

 Quick Answer: The 7 Best Double Sleeping Bags